adhammohamed1/Dictionary-Implementation-Using-Red-Black-Tree/README.md

 A red-black tree is a self-balancing BST.
 It has the advantage of ensuring a worst case of O(log n) time complexity at all times whereas a BST may become degenerate (skewed) and require O(n).

-This implementation contains all the basic BST operations except remove.
+This implementation contains all the red-black tree operations except remove.

 This program lets you:
 1. Load dictionary from text file into a red-black tree